sthenic/sigscape/README.md

 When the application is launched, the system is searched for a place to store persistent files.
-These files are separated into two categories: *configuration* and *data*. *Configuration files* are typically the digitizers' JSON parameter files.
+These files are separated into two categories: *configuration* and *data*. *Configuration files* are typically the digitizer's JSON parameter files.
 What constitutes a *data file* is more loosely defined.
 Currently the definition includes screenshots, digitizer trace logs and Python scripts used to define [custom commands](#embedded-python).
 The rules for locating these